Skip to main content

 Patrons may not attempt to alter security settings, device management software, or filters on public computers and devices.

 Subject to availability, library staff may assist patrons with connecting to library networks, printing, using library technology, and other basic IT assistance.
-Library staff may not perform clerical tasks; handle personal information; provide legal or financial guidance (including choosing or recommending legal forms); recommend products or services; format complex documents or websites; provide services in patrons' homes; or program, set up or repair personal devices.
+Library staff may not perform clerical tasks; handle personal information; provide legal or financial guidance (including choosing or recommending legal forms); recommend products or services; format complex documents or websites; provide services in patrons' homes; or program, set up, repair, or access personal devices, applications or files.
 Please seek professional assistance if advanced IT support is necessary.

 In accordance with the federal Children’s Internet Protection Act (CIPA) (Pub.
 L. 106-554), all library computers and devices are equipped with a technology protection measure to filter and block access to images that are obscene as defined in section 1460 of title 18, United States Code; or child pornography, as defined in section 2256 of title 18, United States Code; or harmful to minors as defined in section 1703, Pub.
 L. 106-554.
 The library may also use filters to protect networks and equipment from malware or other security risks.
 However, no filter is 100% effective.
-They may not prevent access to all objectionable material, and some things that are not objectionable may be filtered by accident.
-Parents or adult guardians are solely responsible for supervising children's use of the library.
+Filters may not prevent access to all objectionable material, and some things that are not objectionable may be filtered by accident.
+Parents or adult guardians are solely responsible for supervising children's use of library resources and access to materials.

 JCPL works with its cooperative, the Wilderness Coast Public Libraries (WILD), to provide a collection of quality books and materials to the public.
 Items are selected based on a number of criteria, such as: